 If I were making this list based upon my overall enjoyment of these bosses regardless of their difficulty, Father Gascoigne would have a strong case for number one in my mind.
-His opening cut scene is incredibly memorable and the story you can uncover through one of his daughters in Yharnam is fascinating and tragic, adding even more depth to an already tremendous boss.
+His opening cut scene is incredibly memorable.
+The story you can uncover through one of his daughters in Yharnam is fascinating and tragic, adding even more depth to an already tremendous boss.

-He starts off as a better version of you, dodging and strafing to get better angles on you and can also “parry” your attacks if you get too repetitive.
-At half-health he will transform into a beast, succumbing to the effects of the Old Blood.
-If you can’t seem to get past this part I have one small suggestion for you, play a little music to help calm him down.
+He starts as a better version of you, dodging and strafing to get better angles on you, and can also “parry” your attacks if you get too repetitive.
+At half-health, he will transform into a beast, succumbing to the effects of the Old Blood.
+If you can’t get past this part, I have one small suggestion: play a little music to help calm him down.